wp-plugins/wp-super-edit/readme.txt

 Contributors: ev3rywh3re
 Donate link: http://factory.funroe.net/contribute/
-Tags: post, TinyMCE, editor, wysiwyg, buttons, formatting, admin Requires at least: 2.6
+Tags: post, TinyMCE, editor, wysiwyg, buttons, formatting, admin Requires at least: 2.8
-Tested up to: 2.7
+Tested up to: 2.8
-Stable tag: 2.1
+Stable tag: 2.2

 Get control of the WordPress wysiwyg visual editor and add some functionality with more buttons and custom TinyMCE plugins.

 == Description ==

 WP Super Edit is designed to get control of the WordPress wysiwyg visual editor and add some functionality with more buttons and customized TinyMCE plugins.
 WP Super edit acts as framework for TinyMCE visual editor plugins and buttons allowing administrators (or users) to arrange buttons and add TinyMCE plugins to the visual editor.

+Your feedback is always welcome!

 **Features**